bangbangcon/west/content/_index.md

 you to [get on the ticket
 waitlist](https://www.eventbrite.com/e/con-west-2019-tickets-54792734544)!

-!!Con West will also be livestreamed and recorded, speaker permitting!
+!!Con West will also be livestreamed (sponsored by <a href="https://stripe.com/" target="_blank">our EXCELLENT!!  friends at Stripe</a>) and recorded, speaker permitting!

 ## Who's speaking?